mlool/workday-calendar-extension/README.md

 ## Feature Requests
-Feel free to create issues for any feature requests or bug reports, as long as there are no duplicate issues.
+We value your input!
+If you have any feature requests, please create an issue.
+Before doing so, kindly check to ensure there are no duplicates.

+## Collaborators
+We welcome new collaborators!
+To set up the development environment, follow the instructions in the following sections.

 ## Building manually for Chrome